cfgauss/r-novice-gapminder/_extras/guide.md

 Only the first element is `TRUE`, so `which` returns 1.

-the '-' makes this index negative and removes the element
+The '-' makes this index negative and removes the element.

 Skipping multiple named indices is similar, but uses a different comparison
 operator:

 ~~~
 x[-which(names(x) %in% c("a", "c"))]